 Bengaluru rose to prominence during the rule of various dynasties, including the Mysore Kingdom under Tipu Sultan and the British colonial period.
 Each era has left its mark, making the city a historical tapestry of architectural styles, cultural traditions, and stories waiting to be uncovered.
 The city is also known for its diverse population, with influences from various communities, languages, and culinary traditions that make it a melting pot of cultures.

-What are the Must-Visit Places of Bengaluru
+What are the Must-Visit Places of Bengaluru, Garden City of India

 1. Bangalore Palace